Nature Finance Tracker UK

 • As with overall ICF spend, the first two years of the ICF3 period saw total rates of recorded ICF nature spend fall substantially below the annual average spend required to meet the pledge.

 • While aggregate recorded spend then rose significantly in 2023/24 and 2024/25, total spend in 2025/26 will still need to be at least £843.5m in order to meet the UK's £3bn commitment.
+As of February 2026, the Government continues to state that it is on track to deliver this.

 Programme List